“You are stupid.”

 - When I first was a day trader I thought I had a great model of the stock markets that I had programmed.
 But I didn’t realize the importance of psychology.

-- I invested in a company once where I was so greedy I took 30% for almost no money.
-Why didn’t I realize there’s a reason some companies are so cheap.
+- I invested in a company once and I was so greedy I took 30% for almost no money.
+Why didn’t I realize there’s a reason some companies are so cheap?

 And since everyone thought I was smart, I was always afraid to act stupid.